What We Do

 We organize a bi-weekly speaker series on topics related to energy, water, air pollution, climate change as they relate to the developing world, especially China, India, Latin America, and Africa.
 See our upcoming and past speakers here.

 Each year we organize events to further encourage participation in the energy and human development spaces.
-Spring 2018 will feature a data-driven policy hackathon.
-Check back for more updates on the hackathon and how to sign up soon!
+Spring 2018 featured a data-driven policy hackathon.
+Check back for more updates on our future events!

 Minghao is a Ph.D.
 Student in MIT Institute for Data, Systems and Society (IDSS).
 His main research interests are in the fields of environmental policies and economics.
 He is interested in understanding the social-economic impacts of air pollution and climate change in developing economies like China.
 His most recent work evaluates the "co-benefits" of China's air pollution and energy policies using real-world data.